 A meal at Michelin-starred Disfrutar promises to be daring and fun, while remaining welcoming and accessible / © Disfrutar

 Disfrutar is the brainchild of three senior chefs from the former culinary institution that was El Bulli, which was famed for its pioneering molecular gastronomy.
-This passion for food science has found its way onto Disfrutar’s menu, with highlights including crispy egg yolk and liquid salad – although the chefs do recommend that you select a menu without seeing it detailed, as the joy is in the surprise.
+This passion for food science has found its way onto Disfrutar’s menu, with all-star guest favorites including crispy egg yolk and liquid salad – although the chefs do recommend that you select a menu without seeing it detailed, as the joy is in the surprise.

-A meal at Michelin-starred Disfrutar promises to be daring and fun, while remaining welcoming and accessible.
+A meal at two-Michelin-starred Disfrutar promises to be daring and fun, while remaining welcoming and accessible.
 In English, Disfrutar translates to ‘enjoy’, and with the choice of four highly inventive tasting menus, diners at Disfrutar will do just that.